Abd-Allah ibn Abd-Allah ibn Ubayy

+Biography

+Nothing much is known about his personal life.
 He appears in 627, when both father and son participated in a preemptive raid against the Banu Mustaliq.
 When Abd-Allah's father voiced his discontent about the behaviour of the Muhajirun and this was reported to Muhammad, Umar advised Muhammad to have Ibn Ubayy killed.
 Reportedly, Abd-Allah volunteered for this deed, but Muhammad would not allow it.

+At the death of his father in 631, Abd-Allah requested Muhammad to offer his father's funeral prayer.
+Despite the conflicts with his father, Muhammad offered the funeral.

+Later, Abd-Allah died at the Battle of Yamama in 633 during the reign of first Rashidun caliph Abu Bakr.